MasterprojectRK/DNN-pCC/README.md

 - --scaleMatrix | -scm: Scale matrices
   - required
   - default: False
-  - scale matrices (separately) to value range [0..1] (min-max scaling)
+  - distance-based scaling of matrices (divide by mean for each distance)
   - currently not recommended
-- --clampFactors | -cfac: Clamp chromatin factors
+- --clampFactors | -cfac: Clamp chromatin features
   - optional
-  - clamp chromatin factors (separately) to value range lowerQuartile-1.5xInterquartile...upperQuartile+1.5xInterquartile
+  - clamp chromatin features (separately) to value range lowerQuartile-1.5xInterquartile...upperQuartile+1.5xInterquartile
   - experimental, currently not recommended
-- --scaleFactors | -scf: Scale chromatin factors
+- --scaleFactors | -scf: Scale chromatin features
   - optional
-  - scale chromatin factors (separately) to value range [0..1] (min-max scaling)
+  - scale chromatin features (separately) to value range [0..1] (min-max scaling)
   - default: True
   - recommended
+- --binsizeFactors | -bsf: Bin size in basepairs for chromatin features
+  - required
+  - relation matrix_binsize : bsf must be the same integer for all train/validation matrices
+  - must be specified for each training / validation chromatin path, in the same order
 - --modelType | -mod: Model type
   - optional
   - choose from "initial", "wider", "longer", "wider-longer", "sequence"
   - default: "initial"
   - experimental feature, using "initial" is recommended
+- --scoreWeight | -scw
+  - optional
+  - float >= 0.0
+  - Weight for insulation score loss
+  - Default 0.0 means score loss is not used
+- --scoreSize | -ssz
+  - optional
+  - integer >= 1
+  - Size for computation of insulation score loss.
+Must be (much) smaller than windowsize.
+Only relevant, if scoreWeight > 0
+- --tvWeight | -tvw
+  - optional
+  - float >= 0.0
+  - Weight for Total Variation loss.
+  - Default 0.0 means TV loss is not used
+- --structureWeight | -stw
+  - optional
+  - float >= 0.0
+  - Weight for MS-SSIM loss.
+  - Default 0.0 means MS-SSIM loss is not used
+- --perceptionWeight | -pcw
+  - optional
+  - float >= 0.0
+  - Weight for perception loss
+  - Default 0.0 means perception loss is not used
 - --optimizer | -opt: Optimizer to use
   - optional
   - choose from "SGD", "Adam", "RMSprop"
   - default: "SGD"
   - SGD is recommended in conjunction with small learning rates, e.g. 1e-5
+- --pixelLossWeight | -plw
+  - optional
+  - float >= 0.0
+  - default 1.0
+  - Weight for per-pixel loss
+  - default of 1.0 should not be exceeded in most cases
 - --loss | -l: Loss function to use for optimizing
   - optional
-  - choose from "MSE", "MAE", "MAPE", "MSLE", "Cosine"
+  - choose from "MSE", "Huber0.1", "Huber0.5", "Huber1.0", "Huber5.0", "Huber10.0" "Huber100.0", "Huber1000.0", "MAE", "MAPE", "MSLE", "Cosine"
   - default: "MSE"
   - refer to [Keras documentation](https://keras.io/api/losses/regression_losses/) for more information on losses
   - MSE (Mean Squared Error) is recommended
 - --earlyStopping | -early: Patience for early stopping
-  - optional
-  - stop training prematurely if the validation loss has not been improving for the given number of epochs
-  - default: no early stopping is used (i.e. the network will be trained for the number of epochs given in -ep option)
+  - this option is currently ignored
 - --debugState | -dbs: Debug state
   - optional
   - choose from "0", "Figures"
-  - "Figures" will add some figures to the outfolder specified above, e.g. boxplots for the chromatin factors
+  - "Figures" will add some figures to the outfolder specified above, e.g. boxplots for the chromatin features
   - experimental feature, usage not recommended
 - --figureType | -ft: Figure type
   - optional